-I often talk about cosplay contests with other cosplayers, cosplay judges or visitors during conventions.
-When I noticed that I already judged 11 cosplay contests in less than 2 years, I decided that it could be interesting to share my experiences with you. 🙂
+When I recently noticed that I have been a cosplay judge 11 times in less than 2 years, I thought it could be interesting to share my experiences with you. 🙂

 Many thanks to all the people who asked their questions so that I could elaborate this post.
 If you have more, please ask them in the comments.

 The cosplay contest

 It’s first and foremost a place to have fun.
 You can meet and connect with the other cosplayers, the staff and the judges.
 Backstages and changing rooms are great places to bond with new people who share the same interests.